LankyCyril/genefab/README.md

 # GeneFab

 Work in progress with an admittedly silly name.
+There are **a lot** of corner cases and something is probably very broken.

 ## Quick start (demo)